Anne Elizabeth Moore

 The students are amazing.
 Maybe just the students who study with me?
 But together we create an inquisitive, engaging, supportive, fun, and totally rigorous learning environment, which is exactly what pedagogy should be.

 I think learning should be enjoyable.
 I also think it should be hard.
-If something isn't challenging one or another base presumptions I have about the world, I'm not sure I feel it's worth doing.
-This applies both to my approach to my work as a writer, and my approach to my work as a teacher.
+If something isn't challenging one of the basic presumptions I have about the world, I'm not sure I feel it's worth doing.
+This applies both to my approach to my work as a writer and my approach to my work as a teacher.

-I'm currently looking at the ways that legal structures and policy foster cultural bias, particularly gender bias in intellectual property rights laws.
-It's just the most current aspect of a long-term investigation into how globalization works, on the ground, in different parts of the world.
+I'm currently looking at the ways that legal structures and policy foster cultural biases, particularly the presence of gender bias in intellectual property rights laws.
+It is the most current aspect of a long-term investigation into how globalization works, on the ground, in different parts of the world.

 Disclaimer: All work represents the views of the INDIVIDUAL ARTISTS & AUTHORS who created them, and are not those of the school or museum of the Art Institute.